What is search intent?

 Some examples are LA weather, Kobe Bryant, etc.

 Navigational keywords are used to find a specific website, location, or brand.
-The user’s intent is pretty clear here as the searcher is looking for a very particular stuff.
+The searcher intent is pretty clear here as she is looking for a very particular action.

 Since they already know where they want to go, most users prefer to search it on Google rather than typing the complete URL in the address bar.